 Your price is too high!

 Everyone wants the best deal: a low price and the best product and service.
 How do you deal with this knowledge?
-So, what do you think of your price?
+So, what do you think about your price?
 Is it low, high or just right in your opinion?
-Do you encounter trouble justifying your price?
-How do you respond, when your customer says your price is too high?
+Do you encounter trouble justifying your offering?
+How do you respond, when your client says you’re too expensive?

 Price is often mentioned as a reason for not buying a product or service.
 But is this really the main reason?
 Research learns us about reasons customers do not buy or don’t come back.
 The main reasons are: